-The project wiki pages present a wide selection of the events which the CompLeap actors attended to deploy and market the project and its key results in the EU area.
-The number of events attended is in line with the project timeline and resources available for the project coordination, management, communications as well as stakeholder relations.
+The project wiki pages present the wide selection of the events where the CompLeap actors has attended to deploy and market the project and its key results in the EU area.
+The number of the events attended is in line with the project timeline and resources available for the project coordination, management, communication as well as stakeholder relations.

 3.3.2.
-Management of expectations among the project actors and stakeholders
+Management of the expectations among the project actors and stakeholders

-It was pointed out in the self-evaluation reports that the management of expectations set for the project has been a challenge for effective project implementation.
-As explained in section 2.1.1 of this report, the actual number of the project actors has been relatively high.
-In addition, the chosen strategy has been to include a wide selection of stakeholders in the project network.
-Although these features carry many positive aims and effects, it has also led to some unintended results in the form of very high expectations set for the two-year project.
+It was pointed out in the self-evaluation reports, that the management of the expectation set for the project have been a challenge for the effective project implementation.
+As explained in chapter x in this report, the actual number of the project actors have been relatively high.
+In addition, as explained in chapter x, the chosen strategy has been to include a wide selection of stakeholders to the project network.
+Although these features carry many positive aims and effects, it has also led to some unintended results in form of the very high expectations set for the two years project.

-Interviews show that end user representatives who attended the pilot stage are not fully satisfied with the prototype and its piloting potential.
+Interviews show that end user representatives who has attended to the pilot stage are not fully satisfied with the prototype and its piloting potential.
 Naturally, this gap between the project targets, outcomes and expectations does not support the effective implementation of the project.
-On the other hand, the varying expectations are also understandable as the number of actors is high.
+On the other hand, the varying expectation are also understandable, when the number of actors is high.

-Furthermore, the key substance (framework architecture design, design of the algoritm, design of the service prototypes that advance the national data resources on education) of the CompLeap development work is a relatively challenging topic to introduce in a simple package.
-In future, projects such as CompLeap should emphasise the clear and on-going internal communications of the key goals set for the project, as well as clarify the key concepts belonging to of the project.
+Furthermore, the key substance (framework architecture design, design of the algoritm, design of the service prototypes that advance the national data resources on education) of the CompLeap development work is relatively challenging topic to introduce in a simple package.
+In future, the projects such as CompLeap should emphasize the clear and on-going internal communication on the key goals set for the project, as well as clarifying the key concepts belonging to the project.